-Managing the finances of any entity, whether it be a private corporation, a public organization, or an individual, requires discretion and the utmost professionalism.
+Managing the finances of any entity, whether it be a private corporation, public organization, or individual, requires discretion and the utmost professionalism.
 The financial information they are privy to needs to remain private and secure at all times because potential threats can jeopardize an organization’s business or the financial stability of an individual.

 Since accountants are often the only ones who have access to private account information, as well as data regarding revenue, income, expenditures, and investments, it is essential they be honest, trustworthy, and reliable.
 Exhibiting these attributes will serve to establish confidence between accountants and their clients while building their reputation and professional image.